DuckBoss/JJMumbleBot/README.md

 ## Features
 - Streams youtube songs in the channel.
 - Posts images from urls or from a local directory in the channel.
+- Sound Board that plays short wav audio clips in the channel.
 - Fast, responsive, plugin-based system for easy expandability.

 ## Wiki